CZERTAINLY/CZERTAINLY-Common-Credential-Provider/README.md

 ## Docker container

 Common Credential Provider is provided as a Docker container.
-Use the `docker pull harbor.3key.company/czertainly/czertainly-common-credential-provider:tagname` to pull the required image from the repository.
+Use the `3keycompany/czertainly-common-credential-provider:tagname` to pull the required image from the repository.
 It can be configured using the following environment variables:

 | Variable    | Description                                              | Required                                      | Default value |
 |-------------|----------------------------------------------------------|-----------------------------------------------|---------------|